isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 a request to kea-dhcp-ddns to update the DNS entries for an existing lease.
 The desired lease is selected by a single parameter, "ip-address".
-In order for an update request to be generated, DDNS updating must be enabled and DNS must entries must have already been made (or attempted) for the lease.
+In order for an update request to be generated, DDNS updating must be enabled and DNS entries must have already been made (or attempted) for the lease.
 In other words all of the following must be true:

 - DDNS updating must be enabled. (i.e. "dhcp-ddns":{ "enable-updates": true"})
-- The lease's hostname must not be blank.
+- The lease's hostname must not be empty.
 - At least one of the lease's DNS direction flags (fdqn_fwd or fdqn_rev) must be true.

 An example ``lease4-resend-ddns`` command for getting a lease using an IPv4